binchenX/understand_container/docs/ch4.md

 groups=
 ```

-This is the output with added `CAP_SYS_ADMIN` capability.
-Compared with former one, we can see additional `cap_sys_admin+ep` in the "Current" and `ap_sys_admin` in the "Bounding Set".
-The "+ep" means the preceding capabilities are in both "effective" and "permitted" list.
+This is the output with the added `CAP_SYS_ADMIN` capability.
+Compared with the previous one, we can see an additional `cap_sys_admin+ep` in the "Current" section and `cap_sys_admin` in the "Bounding Set".
+The "+ep" indicates that the preceding capabilities are in both the "effective" and "permitted" lists.
 For more information regarding the capability list, see [capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html).

 ```
 # capsh --print